Sujal-Burad/DA6400_PA1/README.md

 1. Open the `hyperparameter_tuning_sarsa.py` or `hyperparameter_tuning_q_learning.py` file.
 2. Modify the parameters you wish to fine-tune.
 3. Adjust the sweep method as required.
+(We used the 'bayes' sweep method as it is typically more efficient than grid or random search.
+It uses past results to inform future searches, focusing on the most promising areas of the hyperparameter space.